felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 Anyway, I'm really looking forward to feedback on this, and am more than happy to answer any questions, so please comment.

+<small>Thanks to Thorsten Ball and Johannes Boyne for reviewing.</small>

 [^race]: The code in this article immune to concurrency anomalies when using the `SERIALIZABLE` transaction isolation level.
 Alternative you could modify the trigger to aquire an exclusive lock on the `order_events` table.
 But as mentioned, this topic deserves a separate post.